-Call it divine intervention, if you will, but these incidents allowed Direk Brillante to make full use of Tawi-Tawi’s picture-perfect landscape to convey the film’s unsentimental approach to the ordinariness of extraordinary situations.
+Call it divine intervention, if you will, because these incidents allowed Direk Brillante to make full use of Tawi-Tawi’s picture-perfect nature shots to convey the film’s unsentimental approach to the ordinariness of extraordinary situations.

-Nora Aunor, Bembol Roco, and Lovi Poe bring life to characters thrust into a complex situation as they navigate the intricacies of unconditional love.
+Nora Aunor, Bembol Roco and Lovi Poe bring life to the characters who are thrust into a complex situation as they navigate the intricacies of unconditional love.

-Panoramic vistas of the turquoise blue sea in the opening sequences leave a lasting impression on viewers.
+Panoramic vistas of the turquoise blue sea in the opening sequences will leave a lasting impression upon viewers.

 There are aerial shots of the houses built on stilts and breathtaking underwater shots of a huge butanding.

 Scenes of a floating market may give the impression that these were shot in Thailand but the setting is actually in Sitangkai.
 This remote fishing village in Tawi-Tawi is known as the "Venice of the Philippines" due to the predominance of boats as transportation.